Cordoba – three cultures

 The Castle of the Christian Monarchs was built on the foundations of a Roman fortress and an Arab palace.
 This is a rather strange place because the Catholic rulers who built it fought on the Iberian Peninsula with Muslims but their residence in Cordoba was built in the Arabic style.
 The works were initiated in 1328 on the orders of the king of Castile and Leon – Alfonso XI.

-The castle interiors are not very interesting, but it is worth to go there due to the gardens that are the main attraction of this place.
+The castle interiors are not very interesting, but it is worth going there due to the gardens that are the main attraction of this place.
 There are several fountains, ponds and beautiful greenery designed in the Arabic style.
 The spring garden smells of orange flowers and in the summer – jasmine.
 It is a very pleasant place to relax.

 Visiting hours: Tuesday to Friday from 8.30 a.m. to 7.30 p.m., weekends from 8.30 a.m. to midnight.
 Entrance ticket: 4,5 Euro.